btf-org/flank/README.md

 The open-source rewrite, in C!

 ## Flank is for sharing programs
-Write a script.
-On your computer.
-In whatever language.
+Write a script, on your computer, in whatever language.
 Then, from your CLI, share it with a non-engineer, as easily as you'd `cp your-script` into a new directory.

 ## Program-sharing simplifies a lot hassles
 What is “BI” or “internal tools” or “dashboards” if not program-sharing?
 It’s just an interface around some backend code.
 That’s a lot of meetings, tools, and Slack messages to accomplish something we already had in 1979 (see below).
 Not to mention all the engineering time that is wasted running ad-hoc queries/scripts when there isn’t time to build an interface.